FedML-AI/doc.fedml.ai/docs/train/train-on-cloud/job_store.md

 ![ ](static/image/job_store/4_galore.png)

-1. On FedML official website (https://tensoropera.ai/home), you can head to **Launch > Job Store > Train**, and look for Memory-Efficient LLM Training with GaLore job.
+1. On FedML official website (https://tensoropera.ai/home), you can head to **Launch > Job Hub > Train**, and look for Memory-Efficient LLM Training with GaLore job.
 The Description tab shows some basic usage for the code, referencing the original GaLore project's README.
 In the Source Code and Configuration tab, you can examine a more detailed layout and setup of the architecture.

 ![ ](static/image/job_store/5_create_run.png)